Sidney Psalms: Desperation to reconnect with God

 The final stanza can be seen as the speaker making his re-connection with God as He is presented as being present in this stanza.
-An example that shows this is when it says at the end of the psalm, "Thank my God, I will, Sure aid, present comfort."
-(Sidney, 2009, p.
-84).
+An example that shows this is when it says at the end of the psalm, "Thank my God, I will, Sure aid, present comfort.".
 The use of the word "present" alone provides us with the idea that God is now present, which means the speaker has been successful in reconnecting with God.
-The line, "Sure aid, present comfort" can be seen to mean that God is "Sure aid, present comfort" (Sidney, 2009, p.
-84) making this a reason as to why God should be worshiped by others.
-This is because, according to the speaker, he provides aid and comfort for people when "thy soul" is "Cast down in such dole" (Sidney, 2009, p.
-84).
-The speaker ensures, however, that as long as the people "Wait on God" and thank Him for His "Sure aid" and "present comfort" (Sidney, 2009, p.
-84) they will have some form of connection with God.
+The line, "Sure aid, present comfort" can be seen to mean that God is "Sure aid, present comfort" making this a reason as to why God should be worshiped by others.
+This is because, according to the speaker, he provides aid and comfort for people when "thy soul" is "Cast down in such dole".
+The speaker ensures, however, that as long as the people "Wait on God" and thank Him for His "Sure aid" and "present comfort" they will have some form of connection with God.
 In this psalm the speaker goes on a journey to reconnect with God and as it ends, the connection is re-established.
 This suggests that a person has to be patient with God as well as have faith in him to obtain this connection with Him.